cncf/tag-security/assessments/guide/security-reviewer.md

 ## Qualifications

+### Required

+Unless approved by the SIG chairs, at least one of the reviewers will have previously performed a CNCF project security assessment.
+Exemptions to this are reviewed case by case upon established need by the CNCF Security SIG Chairs and Co-Chairs in order to bootstrap the process as appropriate.

+### Preferred

-Unless approved by the SIG chairs, at least one of the reviewers will have previously performed a SAFE WG audit.
-(Exemptions are expected to be granted bootstrap the process but only in extreme cases later on.)
-In general, a reviewer should have performed security audits for diverse organizations.
-The ideal reviewer should also have been the recipient of security audits for a software project they manage.
-Note that it is encouraged to have participation (shadowing) from participants that are not yet qualified to help them gain the necessary skills to be a reviewer in the future.
+It is preferred reviewers have previous experience performing security audits or assessments for a variety of organizations.
+An ideal reviewer should also have been the recipient of CNCF project security assessments for a software project they manage.

+Note: it is encouraged to have participation (shadowing) from participants that are not yet qualified in order to provide and assist in gaining necessary skills to be a reviewer in the future.

 ## Time and effort

-The level of effort for the reviewers is expected to be 10 hours.
+The level of effort for the reviewers is expected to be 10 hours over the course of a few weeks.
-Despite the fact that there may be some back and forth to get clarification on a few points, it is expected analysis can usually be concluded in a few weeks.
-This will primarily involve carefully reading the written document and analyzing the security assertions and assumptions.
+Correspondance, project availability, and clarification of a project's scope or other details in the ticketed request for project security assessment may add additional time.
+Effort is expected to include and may not be limited to:
+* reviewing existing security documentation
+* reviewing ticketed request for project security assessment
+* analysis of security assertions and assumptions